by Julie Coulter Bellon

 Saif chuckled, a sadistic echo that radiated prickles of dread down her spine.
 “But I think you do.”
 He nodded to the guard behind him, who stepped forward to take the candlestick from Saif so he could grab Zaya by the arm.
 She knocked over the bowl trying to get her feet under her, but he didn’t wait and dragged her down the hall.

 She knew the room he was taking her to like the back of her hand.
-A metal table was in the middle of it with clamps to hold down her hands and feet.
+A metal table was in the middle of it with restraints to hold down her hands and feet.
 When she didn’t answer his questions, he would whip the tender soles and palms.
 It was his specialty.

 He pushed her inside.
 “Get on the table,” he ordered and watched as she hauled herself to a standing position.
 Pain arced through her heels as she stood, still sore from their last session.
 Gritting her teeth, she sat on the edge of the table.
 She didn’t have a choice.
 Resisting would only make things worse, and it would take weeks to recover.
 If she did as he asked, their time together and her recovery would be shorter.